BONUS: Don't want to read? Watch our webinar here: https://blog.nicejob.co/webinars/how-to-turn-your-website-into-an-unstoppable-sales-machine

 The best way to understand your customers is to pick one of your ideal customers.

-A customer that you’d like to replicate.
+A customer whom you’d like to replicate.
 A customer who wants what you’re selling.

 Why one customer?